By Steve & Tami Laser

 Here’s another video from the Nissan Newsroom titled “Backstage Pass” that shows how much work was involved to put together all of the elements for its impressive display at this year’s Tokyo Auto Salon.

-News source, photos and videos from Nissan Motor Co.
+News source, photos and videos courtesy Nissan Motor Co.
 Ltd.